forestgrape/coronavirus/index.md

 * enteric diseases (neonatal calf diarrhea, winter dysentery)
 * respiratory diseases (shipping fever and genral pneunomia).

 For Sars-CoV-2 too, different infection patterns are observed:  Virulent lower respiratory tract infections, similar to Sars-CoV-1 and Mers-CoV and more subtle upper respiratory tract infections similar to the human endemic coronaviruses.
-These yields the question how these infection are related and under which circumstance which infection pattern occurs.
+These yields the question how these infection are related and under which circumstance which infection pattern occurs:

-Questions about the infection tropism and pattering of coronaviruses with a focus on Sars-CoV-2 are considered:
 * What drives and causes the different infection location patterns?
 * How to prevent and treat depending on locations?
 * Which are complications and risks?
+* What immune protections are raised under which circumstances.

-Namely the following hypotheses are considered:
+Namely the following hypotheses are discussed:
 * Coronavirus can induce distinct infection patterns
-* The infection patterns are the result of the factors:
+* The infection patterns are the result of and can be predicted by the factors:
     - the virus strain
     - the history of the initial virion[s] i.e. the cell and location they got produced and the physical, chemical and biological factors they have been exposed on their travel
     - the initial infection location
     - the host immune system and its experience with the virus strain
-* These infection patterns determine the pathogenesis, possible complications and the optimal treatment
+* The pathogenesis, possible complications and the optimal treatment depend on the infection patterns.

 ### infections caused by human coronaviruses
+[coming soon]
 ### diseases caused by the bovine coronavirus
-same str
-ada v mp
+[coming soon]
 ### infection patterns caused by sars-cov-2

-#### epidemiological evidence

-#### clinical evidence
+[coming soon]

 <p id="litvac2"> -----</p>